Missy Hyatt: Independent circuit (1996–2016)

 After leaving ECW, Hyatt worked for various independent promotions.
 In 2007, she began appearing with Women Superstars Uncensored (WSU) in New Jersey where she hosted an interview segment, Missy's Manor.

 On April 2, 2016, at the 2016 Wrestlecon, Hyatt managed Lance Storm in what was advertised as her final professional wrestling appearance.
 In the match, Storm was defeated by Matt Hardy, managed by Reby Sky.

 Impact Wrestling (2021)

 At Homecoming, Hyatt would appear as Brian Myers' tag team partner in the Homecoming tournament, and would lose to ECW legend, Tommy Dreamer and Rachael Ellering (the daughter of Paul Ellering) in the first round.

 Personal life

-Hyatt is Jewish She married professional wrestler Eddie Gilbert in 1987; the couple divorced two years later in 1989.
-She later attended Marymount Manhattan College, graduating in 2001 with a degree in psychology.
+Hyatt is Jewish.
+She married professional wrestler Eddie Gilbert in 1987; the couple divorced two years later in 1989.
+She attended Marymount Manhattan College, graduating in 2001 with a degree in psychology.

 Hyatt is a frequent participant in American Civil War historical reenactments.